 If we are a PFIC and our common shares are "marketable stock," U.S. Holders can avoid the interest charge on excess distributions or gain relating to the common shares by making a mark-to-market election on our common shares.
 Common shares will be marketable stock if they are "regularly traded" on certain stock exchanges (including Nasdaq).
-A U.S. Holder that makes a mark-to-market election must include in ordinary income for each year an amount equal to the excess, if any, of the fair market value of the common shares at the close of the taxable year over the U.S. Holder's adjusted tax basis in the common shares.
-An electing holder may also claim an ordinary loss deduction for the excess, if any, of the U.S. Holder's adjusted basis in the common shares over the fair market value of the common shares at the close of the taxable year, but this deduction is allowable only to the extent of any net mark-to-market gains for prior years.
-Gains from an actual sale or other disposition of the shares will be treated as an ordinary loss to the extent of any net mark-to-market gains for prior years the common shares cease to be marketable stock.
+A U.S. Holder that makes a mark-to-market election must include in ordinary income for each year an amount equal to the excess, if any, of the fair market value of the common shares at the close of the taxable year over the U.S. Holder's adjusted basis in the common shares over the fair market value of the common shares at the close of the taxable year, but this deduction is allowable only to the extent of any net mark-to-market gains for prior years.
+Gains from an actual sale or other disposition of the common shares will be treated as ordinary income, and any losses incurred on a sale or other disposition of the shares will be treated as an ordinary loss to the extent of any net mark-to-market gains for prior years.
+Once made, the election cannot be revoked without the consent of the IRS unless the common shares cease to be marketable stock.